manunamz/jekyll-bonsai/_entries/features.doc-type.post.md

 status: 🎋
 ---

-Posts are the typical jekyll [post](https://jekyllrb.com/docs/posts/) meant for ponderings, wonderings, and feel like [[digital-garden.field-logs]].
+Posts are the typical jekyll [post](https://jekyllrb.com/docs/posts/) meant for ponderings and wonderings.
+They are typically represented by [[digital-garden.fruit]].